 Authorization for self-carry and administration of medications by the student will be done only in the exceptional circumstances wherein the child's health may be in jeopardy without it.
-Examples: emergency medications including inhalers, epinephrine auto-injectors (EpiPen), diabetic medications/supplies, epileptic medications, field trips, and
+Examples: emergency medications including inhalers, epinephrine auto-injectors (EpiPen), diabetic medications/supplies, epileptic medications, field trips, and other school sponsored activities that are either not during the school day or off of school property.
+If medication must be self-carried and/or self-administered, it must be under the following conditions:

-- The parent/guardian of the student must complete the Authorization For Self-Carry / Administration of Medicine At School form.
+The parent/guardian of the student must complete the Authorization For Self-Carry /

+- Administration of Medicine At School form.
 This form must also be signed by the prescribing physician. - The medication must have the prescription label with specific directions for administration.